Tyrn/wei/the-insider-en.typ

 commentaries.
 These commentaries were not particularly benevolent.

      By 18:00  the  last  train  with  passenger hostages left the platform.
-About eighty employees stayed in the spaceport - they were necessary for the crucial spaceport's systems to  function.
+About eighty employees stayed in the spaceport---they were necessary for the crucial spaceport's systems to  function.
 Five hundred  armed  fighters and several thousand Weian zealot peasants also stayed.